Summary

 In summary, for the purpose of further investigation, here are the key events:

-• On February 14, 2019, I entered my passphrase into the Coinomi wallet for the first time.
-This passphrase was subsequently sent to googleapis.com.
+• On 2019-02-14, I entered my passphrase into the Coinomi wallet for the first time.
+This passphrase appeared in clear text inside the HTTPS request payload to googleapis.com.

 For clarity, it's important to note that I took extensive precautions to keep my passphrase and wallet secure.
 I utilized a separate, isolated virtual machine equipped with anti-virus/anti-malware software and a firewall.
 I have been using other wallets on the same virtual machine for years, and until this incident, nothing had been stolen.
 The only wallet that was compromised was the one in which I had recently used my passphrase - the Coinomi wallet.